Physical Functional Assessments

-A normal systolic blood pressure is 120 or below.
+A normal systolic blood pressure is 120 or below, although the normal pressure for older adults rises with age.
 A systolic blood pressure of 120-139 means you have normal blood pressure that is higher than ideal, or borderline high blood pressure.
 Systolic blood pressure number of 140 or higher is considered to be hypertension, or high blood pressure and an increased risk of heart disease.

 The diastolic blood pressure number or the bottom number indicates the pressure in the arteries when the heart rests between beats.